 But if you need more ideas of what to see and do in Alofi, see The Luxury Guide to Alofi.

-If you arrived in Niue on a Monday, that means today is a Sunday, when Niue observes a day of rest.
-Tours will not be running, so now is a good time to hire a car (if you haven’t done so already) and explore some of Niue’s amazing coastline.
+If you arrived in Niue on a Friday, that means today is a Sunday, when Niue observes a day of rest.
+Tours will not be running, so now is a good time to hire a car (which is best to do the day before as businesses close on a Sunday) and explore some of Niue’s amazing coastline.